How to untangle phone numbers

 Phone number formats are a mess

-For example, in the US, the same phone number would be written as:
+For example, in the US, people would write their phone number as:

 In the UK, a local phone number would be written as: